redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

-Note that a lock can be implemented only using read and write instructions (Bakery's algorithm), so we can solve consensus in a blocking setting just by using read and write instructions.
+Note that a lock can be implemented only using read and write instructions ([Bakery's algorithm](https://en.wikipedia.org/wiki/Lamport%27s_bakery_algorithm)), so we can solve consensus in a blocking setting just by using read and write instructions.

-Let us devise a non-blocking algorithm to solve consenus using compare-and-swap:
+Blocking consensus algorithms are not that interesting, so let us devise some non-blocking algorithm to solve consenus.

+We start by providing a consensus algorithm that uses compare-and-swap:
 {% highlight c %}
 int decision = -1;